atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 r'
 t!
 !
 The J0VRN.EY TO London.
-“placed, for mit'dting ripcopxt, fo .en“ “superior to them.” lil
+“placed, for mit'dting ripcopxt, fo .en“ “superior to them." lil
 LI
 ill The girls were much diverted, at this